-- Annual Tuberculosis Screening -No Charge Annually - Annual Seasonal Influenza Vaccination No Charge Annually - Immunizations and Serological Titers at substantially reduced rates - Initial Urine Drug Screen and Background Check

-- Laboratory testing at substantially reduced rates - Medical coverage by a licensed Nurse Practitioner - Medical supervision and coverage by licensed Osteopathic Physician - Provide care for Non-Urgent Episodic illnesses - Provision of unique Health Clinics as needed-At No Charge - Management (collect, track and report) of all Immunizations and Health forms necessary for clinical rotations - Health Education Resources
+- Annual Tuberculosis Screening -No Charge Annually - Annual Seasonal Influenza Vaccination No Charge Annually - Immunizations and Serological Titers at substantially reduced rates - Initial Urine Drug Screen and Background Check - Laboratory testing at substantially reduced rates - 24/7 365 Telehealth- At No Charge Medical supervision by licensed Osteopathic Physician - Provide care for Non-Urgent Episodic illnesses through TimelyCare - Provision of unique Health Clinics as needed-At No Charge - Management (collect, track and report) of all Immunizations and Health forms necessary for clinical rotations - Health Education Resources

-The current Student Health fee charge is \$3-45 annually.
-Please check the with the SHC if there are questions or for additional information
+The current Student Health fee charge is \$345 annually.
+Please check with the SHC if there are questions or for additional information

 The fee does not cover all lab fees, x-rays, specialist referral, or prescription medication.
 The student may be responsible for some or all of these costs.
-Students who use any other healthcare provider will be responsible for the cost of that visit.
+Students who use any other healthcare provider other than those offered by Touro will be responsible for the cost of that visit.
 Whenever possible, students are advised to review what services and lab fees are currently covered by the SHC fee by reviewing the SHC website.